 Better heart health

 A recent study published in the Journal of Applied Physiology suggests that climbing the stairs at regular intervals throughout the day can do wonders for your heart health.
-If your office or home is on the top floor, make it a habit to climb a few flights of stairs at least 2-3 times a day so that you get an effective workout.
-Therefore, religiously climb a few flights of stairs during a tea or loo break during the day to boost your fitness.
+If your office or home is on the top floor, make it a habit to climb a few flights of stairs at least 2-3 times a day.
+This activity is one of the best ways to improve your heart and muscle and heart fitness.

 Improved blood sugar levels